 As always, I like to mention that some of the “new listings” in any given month may have actually been on the market before.
 There’s not a good way to cross-reference that in our MLS, unfortunately.

-In June, 23 modern homes closed in the areas I track, spread across 14 towns, up from 15 in May.
-Remember that closings are typically at least a month behind new listings.
+In June, 36 modern homes closed in the areas I tracked (across 25 towns), up from 30 in April.
+Remember that closings are typically at least a month or two behind new listings.

 Regarding market time, it’s important to note that listings often get “canceled” and relisted, meaning the listing is canceled on our MLS even if the listing agreement between the seller and their agent is still in effect.
 The home is then re-listed on the MLS, often at a new price, but sometimes at the same price, just so that the home shows up as a “NEW” listing.
 This can cause serious inaccuracies in both sale price to listing price ratios, as well as market time, because the original listing, price and market time won’t be factored in if they were under a different listing number.
 This is why I don’t typically discuss the ultimate sale price as a percentage of the list price, because it really is meaningless.